 This is probably the most difficult way to get your contract canceled without paying the early termination fees.
 Cell phone companies don’t like to lose customers, so they will do everything they can to keep your contract with them.
 You may not be able to get out of your contract, but calling and asking to cancel may be a good way to convince your cell provider to lower your bill a few dollars.
 Again, this is difficult to do.

 Most cell providers offer free roaming nowadays.
 The service isn’t really free for them, but they often cover the charges for the customer.
 It is easier for them not to deal with the customer complaints and the flood of calls to the CSRs.
 The cell providers don’t like it though when the majority of the minutes you use each month are roaming minutes because it means fewer profits for them.
 Generally, you need to place at least 51% of your calls from outside your carrier’s area.
 This is rare nowadays, but may still apply, depending on your carrier.
 Read more about how to do this at Roaming Hack.

 The good news is that many cell providers are offering, or plan to offer, prorated early termination fees.
-Unfortunately, my current provider, Verizon didn’t offer this feature until several months after I signed my contract.
+Unfortunately, my former provider, Verizon didn’t offer this feature until several months after I signed my contract.
 They only prorate the termination fee by $5 per month, so it would save me money, but it would still be cheaper to use a third party service to transfer my plan to someone else.